Ernesto-Lima/YourFirstStepsAtTACC/docs/steps_at_tacc/transfering.rst

 There is nothing there because we have not made anything yet.
 Next, we will navigate back to the home directory.
 So far we have seen how to navigate "down" into folders, but how do we navigate back "up" to the parent folder?
 There are different ways to do it.
-For example, we could use a shortcut, ``..``, which refers to the **parent folder** - one level higher than the present location:
+For example, we could use a shortcut, ``..``, which refers to the **parent folder** - one level higher than the current location:

 .. code-block:: console